ulisses-alves/elm-element/README.md

   }
 }
 ```
 And then returns an Elm app instance.
-Custom behavior can be added by specifying your own function instead of Elm's standard ```init``` function:
+Custom behavior can be achieved by specifying your own function instead of Elm's standard ```init``` function:
 ```javascript
 define(({ node, flags }) => {
   return Elm.App.init({